Air Caribbean Flight 309: Aftermath

-Family members of those killed in the crash and some of the injured at the bar filed a class act lawsuit against Air Caribbean, Eastern Airlines, the Federal Aviation Administration, Francisco Cruz and Cornhill Insurance (which represented the Lloyd's of London firm in this case).
+Family members of those killed in the crash and some of the injured at the bar filed a class-action lawsuit against Air Caribbean, Eastern Airlines, the Federal Aviation Administration, Francisco Cruz and Cornhill Insurance (which represented the Lloyd's of London firm in this case).

-Ultimately, Eastern and the FAA admitted liability and settled with the claimants for an amount of $5,690,000.00 dollars.
+Ultimately, Eastern and the FAA admitted liability and settled with the claimants for an amount of $5,690,000.

 PSA 182

 The accident occurred only one day after the accident of PSA Flight 182 in San Diego, California.
 Had Eastern flight 75 and Air Caribbean flight 309 collided, it would have been the second accident of its kind in similar circumstances in American territory on back to back days.